 Submit unofficial copies of official registrar-issued transcripts from institutions where you earned a degree and from all colleges and universities attended.
 A link to upload these will be in the application provided.

-Graduate Record Examination (GRE) scores are required for all applicants.
+Graduate Record Examination (GRE) scores are recommended for all applicants and required for:

 Scores should be sent directly from Education Testing Service to UIC.
 If you have taken the GRE within the past five years, you must request that scores be sent from ETS to UIC.
 Our ETS Institutional Code is 1851.